gatling/frontline-doc/content/reference/current/pools/azure/index.md

 - **Size**: the size of the instances
 - **Network**: the network configured on your Microsoft Azure account you want to use
 - **Subnet**: the subnet you want to use
+- **Connect to private IP**: Gatling Enterprise will connect to the injectors' private IP instead of the public one.
+If unchecked, the private IP remains a fallback if a public IP is missing.
+This option should be used only when the Gatling Enterprise host and the injector are both in the same Azure network.
 - **Image** or **Image URL**: the certified image or the url of the image you want to use for your instances.

 {{< alert tip >}}